flutter/website/src/release/breaking-changes/deprecate-textscalefactor.md

 Use the `scale` method to scale font sizes instead of `textScaleFactor`.
-The `textScaleFactor` getter provides an estimated `textScaleFactor` value, it is for backward compatibility purposes and is already marked as deprecated.
+The `textScaleFactor` getter provides an estimated `textScaleFactor` value, it is for backward compatibility purposes and is already marked as deprecated, and will be removed in a future version of Flutter.

 The new class has replaced
 `double textScaleFactor` (`double textScaleFactor` -> `TextScaler textScaler`),